Meowrin/al-guides-temporary/OpSi.md

 Siren rally points will keep spawning reinforcement fleets until all of them are destroyed.
 You can destroy them by moving onto them, which might force you into a fight with a siren defense fleet.
 Defeating the fleet will remove the rally point

 #### Fog
 Movement in fog is restricted to 1 tile.
+Normally there will be a Fog generator that you can go to and remove all fog on the map.

 #### Energy matrix:
 Collect the Matrix on the map and deliver it to the platform to get rewards.